mattermost/mattermost-operator/README.md

 Mattermost is a scalale, open source collaboration tool.
 It's written in Golang and React.

-The idea of this project is to build the Kubernetes Operator for Mattermost to mak more easy for Kubernetes users deploy and manage your Mattermost instance.
+This project offers a Kubernetes Operator for Mattermost to simplify deploying and managing your Mattermost instance.

 ## Getting Started